SilverScript’s Medicare Part D Formulary Exceptions and Prior Authorizations

 Look up your drugs and find out more

-You may also review this document which explains our prior authorization and step therapy
+this document, which explains our prior authorization and step therapy restrictions for both SilverScript Choice and

 What is a Quantity Limit?